BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 COMMUNITY WEBSITE

 Visit the exciting Warhammer Community page at warhammer- community.com.
-Every day there is a plethora of new and exciting content from all aspects of the Games Workshop hobby â€” from painting tips to tactics to details on new releases.
-There is even a section dedicated to all things Middle-earth â€” the perfect way to grow your hobby knowledge or get some inspiration.
+Every day there is a plethora of new and exciting content from all aspects of the Games Workshop hobby — from painting tips to tactics to details on new releases.
+There is even a section dedicated to all things Middle-earth — the perfect way to grow your hobby knowledge or get some inspiration.

 WARHAMMER TV